ibm-ecosystem-engineering/Watson-NLP/ML/Text-Categorization/Text Categorization using Fine-tuned model.md

 ## Step 2.
 Data Pre-Processing and Preparing the training data

 Now we will process the data and extract categories from the `meshRoot` column.
+The provided code snippet performs this task.

 ```
 # extarct message data through the channel name